LaughingManCommits/gatekeeper/README.md

 # Gatekeeper Test

-Very simple application that regulates resources by access level.
+A very simple application that regulates resources by access level.

 Users can only retrieve/access resources once their session access level is elevated to the required access level.